livingdocsIO/documentation/content/enterprise/guides/design/create-designs/index.md

 **Note**:<br/>
 The [boilerplate server](https://github.com/livingdocsIO/livingdocs-server-boilerplate) has an embedded design.
 The entry point for your project config is in "setup/seeding.js".
 This file requires a complete [project config]({{< ref "/enterprise/reference-docs/project-config/project-config.md" >}}) that also contains the two relevant design configs `design_settings.js` and the `components` folder.

-_Good to know_ you might come across the notion of a "reference design".
+_Good to know:_ you might come across the notion of a "reference design".
 Reference designs are basically the same as embedded designs, but live externally, e.g. on an S3 bucket and are referenced in a project.
 The downside of reference designs is that they can not be customized in the context of a single project.

 ## Hands-on: add a new component